 All of the Parties Involved

 Terms of Compensation

 However, you get to choose how you want to proceed.
 The terms of your agreement can also be detailed in an email.
-This will give both you and the writer all of the direction that’s needed to conduct business.
-We believe contracts or detailed emails set the stage for fulfilling everyone’s expectations.
+This will give you and the writer all of the direction needed to conduct business.
+We believe in detailed contracts and emails to set the stage for meeting everyone’s expectations.

-I have developed and implemented various content strategies for a variety of local, regional, and national clients.
-If you want to get your content marketing going in the right direction, fill out the form below and we will get in touch with you.
+We have developed and implemented various content strategies for local, regional, and nationally recognized clients.
+If you want to get your content marketing going in the right direction, let us know what you’re looking for by simply filling out the form below.

 Writer.
 Editor.
 Project manager.
 Researcher.
 Collaborator.
 Graduate of the Spalding University Masters in Fine Arts with an emphasis in Fiction.
 Theory junkie.
 Avid reader.
 University of Iowa (BA '97).